Itinerary in brief:

 Your final drive day is quite a big one, through lush green landscapes and coastal towns.
 Drive through scenic Lompoc, Goleta, and Santa Barbara, stopping along the way for lunch with a view.

-You will then check into your hotel for 2 nights, where you can relax after a long day.
+You will then check into your hotel for two nights, where you can relax after a long day.

 Day 8: Free day in Los Angeles